Royals vs. Mariners Player Props Betting Odds

-Player props are listed for Julio Rodriguez and Bobby Witt Jr., among others, when the Seattle Mariners visit the Kansas City Royals at Kauffman Stadium on Wednesday at 8:10 PM ET.
+Player prop bet odds for Julio Rodriguez, Bobby Witt Jr. and others are listed when the Seattle Mariners visit the Kansas City Royals at Kauffman Stadium on Thursday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!